3/25/20 By DAN ULLOA

 The NJDOH has also waived in-person visits to doctors for certification and allowed telemedicine essentially.
 This is precisely what the legislature has been debating recently.

 Another issue that seems especially important right now is that of the home cultivation of cannabis, popularly known as “homegrow”.
 Homegrow is an exceedingly contentious topic in New Jersey.
-Activists have been pushing for its inclusion in the New Jersey’s Compassionate Use of Medical Marijuana Act (CUMA) since before that bill was signed into law.
+Activists have been pushing for its inclusion in the New Jersey’s Compassionate Use of Medical Marijuana Act (CUMMA) since before that bill was signed into law.
 It has great support among activists and patients across the state.
 Activists have named their recent campaign for homegrow “Jeff’s Law” after long-time medical cannabis activist Jeff Oakes.

 NJDOH Coping With the Pandemic